 Each blade should move with slight pressure, but only in one direction.
-Do not try to force a blade to turn.
+Do not try to force the blade to turn.
 Garbage disposals are designed with a breaker that trips when the motor is at risk of overheating.
-If a blade becomes blocked, the unit shuts down and needs to be reset.
+If a blade becomes blocked, the unit shuts down and will need to be reset.

-If the blades don’t turn with gentle pressure, it’s time to find an allan wrench or hex key.
+If the blades don’t turn with gentle pressure, it’s time to find an Allen wrench or hex key.
 Grab a flashlight and open up the cabinet under the sink.
-At the base of most disposal units is an opening for a hex key, thatlets you manually turn the blades.
-Give it a turn. -If it won’t turn, it’s time to call the manufacturer or look up the specific unit’s manual online for further advice.
+At the base of most disposal units is an opening for a hex key that lets you manually turn the blades.
+Give it a turn.
+If it won’t turn, it’s time to call the manufacturer or look up the specific unit’s manual online for further advice.

 Once the blades turn, look for a button near the opening for the hex key, press this.
-Restore power to unit, turn on the cold water, and flip the switch.
+Then, restore power to the unit, turn on the cold water, and flip the switch.